sindresorhus/eslint-plugin-unicorn/docs/rules/expiring-todo-comments.md

 ### ignoreDatesOnPullRequests

-Disables time checks during pull requests.
+Disables `Expiry Date` checks during pull requests.

-Sometimes developers may send [Pull Requests](https://help.github.com/en/articles/about-pull-requests) right on time when TODO expiry dates are triggered.
-This will mean that their code would fail to pass linting and would cause a false positive.
+Sometimes developers may send [Pull Requests](https://help.github.com/en/articles/about-pull-requests) at a time when TODO expiry dates are triggered.
+This means that their code would fail to pass linting, causing a false positive.

 By default this rule will not trigger expiry dates while on Pull Requests so that the one responsible for the fix will be the maintainer not the contributor.